JazzMaster/LazGFX/README.md

-GrFX for Laz- An Extended SDL replacement of the "Borland Graphics Interface" (in FreePascal) (This project has had many name iterations but I think this one fits the best.)
+## GrFX for Laz- An Extended SDL replacement of the "Borland Graphics Interface" (BGI)

-## What is it, what does it do?
+### What is it, what does it do?

+First lets define BGI, then SDL, then the need for this code.

 BGI (Borland Graphics Interface) According to Wikipedia-